 - Part-time work: Check if the city has part-time job options for students.

-Top 10 Affordable Universities in UK
+Top 10 Budget-Friendly Universities in the UK

 1. Teesside University